 The Canadian Tourism Commission (the "CTC") - doing business as Destination Canada - is Canada's national tourism marketing organization.
 A Crown corporation wholly owned by the Government of Canada, we lead the Canadian tourism industry in marketing and developing Canada as a premier fourseason tourism destination.
 We provide market intelligence and industry data for decision making by governments, partners and tourism businesses.
-Reporting to Parliament through the Minister of Tourism and Associate Minister of Finance, our legislation requirements are outlined in the Canadian Tourism Commission Act.
+Reporting to Parliament through the Minister of Tourism, our legislation requirements are outlined in the Canadian Tourism Commission Act.